 |SOC-115 Social Problems||Lang, H||3|

 Improvement of skills in reading, writing, and listening with an emphasis on expository methods of development and personal experience as supporting material.
 Students may be requested to use word processors and the Writer’s Workbench analyses programs, the Writer’s Workbench STEPS programs, and the structuring sentences video series.
 Students must meet minimum competency requirements in writing to receive a grade of C or higher.
 (45-0) Equivalent to ENGL-104, ENGL-101, 30-101, ENG-102.

-An introductory survey course, sociology is the scientific study of society.
+This is an introductory survey course; sociology is the scientific study of society.
 Inquiries into what holds societies together, what causes societies to change, and how social forces affect our daily lives are covered in this course.
 Topics covered include: culture and society, socialization, social research, groups, organizations, institutions, deviance, gender, race, and ethnicity.
 An emphasis is placed on cultural diversity.
 (45-0-0-0) Equivalent to 80-110, SOCS-101